Srikrishna2506/Hotel-Management-System-by-SQL/README.md

 ## Title : Hotel Management System SQL

 ## Description:
-🔹Developed a Hotel Management System using SQL to efficiently manage hotel operations such as room booking, customer details, billing, and staff records.
+    - Developed a Hotel Management System using SQL to efficiently manage hotel operations such as room booking, customer details, billing, and staff records.
       The project involves designing a relational database, writing optimized SQL queries, and implementing CRUD operations to streamline hotel management.

 ## Key Features: